c-w/github-data-challenge-2014/ReadMe.md

 expression of individualism; A mirror into the users' soul.
-We then use dimensionality reduction techniques in order to explore if there are any similarities or re-occurring patterns in the user avatars, thus answering the eternal question of *Who really uses GitHub?* Cats with eight tentacles?
+We then use dimensionality reduction techniques in order to explore if there are any similarities or re-occurring patterns in the user avatars, thus answering the eternal question of *Who really uses GitHub?* Who are the Humans of GitHub?
+Cats with eight tentacles?
 Unicorns?
 Ninjas?
 This visualization finally brings answers!

 ## Usage